RTHK: Censorship under Patrick Li

-Following the appointment of Patrick Li to the post of Director of Broadcasting on 1 March 2021, ten television episodes have been censored; YouTube content more than one-year-old have been removed from RTHK's channel.
+Following the appointment of Patrick Li to the post of Director of Broadcasting on 1 March 2021, ten television episodes have been censored; YouTube content more than one years old have been removed from RTHK's channel.
 RTHK claimed that it was to align the YouTube channel with RTHK's policy of only making content available for one year since the date of broadcast on their own website.
 This move triggered a May 2021 online campaign among RTHK viewers to archive the channel on their own.
 In early August 2021, the broadcaster deleted its English-language Twitter archive, and announced on 5 August that it was disabling comments for all future tweets due to "resource constraints" that did not allow it to combat any misinformation contained in comments.

 In March 2021, it was reported that three executives had left the company within two weeks, two of whom left because they did not want to sign an oath declaring loyalty to the government.
 In March, Li said that he would review all programmes before they could be broadcast.

 Within a month since Li took over, at least nine episodes of various programmes, including two episodes of Hong Kong Connection – known for its investigative reporting, have been axed.
 Days before the 32nd anniversary of the Tiananmen massacre, RTHK journalists were informed that no political story would be allowed to air.
 Programming cut back or cancelled at least 10 programmes – including an segment about the Tiananmen anniversary already aired the week before.
 RTHK management said three episodes of Hong Kong Connection, Hong Kong Stories, and LegCo Review "were not impartial, unbiased and accurate".

 On 29 June 2021, RTHK let go of veteran Allan Au Ka-lun, ending 11 years of him hosting the Open Line Open View program.

 On 5 July, Reporters Without Borders published a report on world leaders who had "cracked down massively on press freedoms".
 As one reason for including Chief Executive Carrie Lam in the list, the report cited what it described as launching a "full-blown intimidation campaign" against RTHK, and said that Li had been "tasked with setting up an internal censorship system" at the broadcaster.

+Patrick Li was not the first to be accused of censorship.
+From 2011-2015, Roy Tang was appointed as Director of Broadcasting of RTHK and faced accusations of politically interfering with the affairs of the RTHK.
+A survey conducted by the Democratic Party in 2013 revealed that over 40% of respondents wished for Tang to step down from his position.

-Taiwan
+Taiwan sovereignty controversy

-Legislative Council member Luk Chung-hung in July 2021 asked Edward Yau, Commerce Secretary, if RTHK's use of the word "president" when referring to Tsai Ing-wen breached the one-China principle.
+In July 2021, Legislative Council member Luk Chung-hung asked Edward Yau, the Commerce Secretary at the time, if RTHK's use of the word "president" when referring to Tsai Ing-wen breached the one-China principle.
 A week later, RTHK implemented new rules, which banned the use of words which would describe Taiwan (and the Republic of China) as an independent country in all television, radio, and online broadcasts.